Honor Court Constitution

 The dean of students and the Honor Court chair will decide whether to approve a request for an administrative hearing.
 A decision by the dean of students and Honor Court chair to deny an administrative hearing may not be appealed.
-Only the accused student, the complainant, the dean of students, and the Honor Court chair may take part in an administrative hearing.
+Only the respondent, the witness of the suspected violation, the dean of students, and the Honor Court chair may take part in an administrative hearing.
 A faculty witness may suggest a sanction.
 After the hearing, the dean of students and the Honor Court chair will determine a sanction and the dean will inform the student in writing of the decision.
 The possible sanctions are the same as those outlined in Section D, except for separation from the College.
 Any complaint that may result in separation from the College will be referred to the Honor Court.
 The respondent may appeal the decision of the dean of students and the Honor Court chair to the Appeals Board within one week of receiving written notification of the decision.